Complete Book Marketing Plan

 Market Research Tools

-Like most things, you can find a near-endless number of options for market research tools.
+Like most things, there are many options for market research tools.
 Here are a few that are free to use and effective for learning more about your potential readers.

-1. Answer The Public – Ignore the weird gif playing on the home page.
+• Answer The Public – Ignore the weird GIF playing on the home page.
 Answer The Public takes any topic and shows you related search phrases.

-2. U.S. Census Bureau – Their search function lets you leverage all the data of the U.S. census to better understand how your audience shops.
+• U.S. Census Bureau – Their search function lets you leverage all the data of the U.S. Census to understand better how your audience shops.

-3. Google Trends – Quickly and easily discover topics that are getting attention in Google searches to learn what people are looking for.
+• Google Trends – Quickly and easily discover topics getting attention in Google searches to learn what people seek.

 Audience Building